codeexcursion/CrossPlatformCommandLine/JFindReplace/README.md

 * Flags begin with one hyphen always.
 * Flag parameters
 * Print help instructions
-* File include parameter
+* File include flag will be -i and -include followed by a String representing a filename or filename pattern.
-* File exclude parameter
+* File exclude flag will be -e and -exclude followed by a String representing a filename or filename pattern.
-* Regex Find parameter
+* Regex Find flag will be -f and -find followed by a String representing a regular expression pattern.
-* Regex Replace parameter
+* Regex Replace flag will be -r and -replace followed by a String representing a regular expression replacement pattern.
-* Recursion parameter
+* Recursion flag will be -recursion.
-* Display matched content parameter
+* Display content flag will be -c and -content.